 Lunch was another good meal made by Paulina.
-Afterward, I walked into town with Brittney and Jenna and we took a few last minute pictures....the main streets we always walk on, the bakery that makes beautiful cakes, the pedestrian walkway we always go on, our favorite ice cream store, the favorite ice cream cones (zambitos-chocolate cover ice cream cones that are pre-made so it is always a surprise what flavor you will get--which is part of the excitement).
+Afterward, I walked into town with Brittney and Jenna and we took a few last minute pictures....the main streets we always walk on, the bakery that makes beautiful cakes

 We watched the dancers and noticed their "dance" looked more like the men assaulting the women than it did any type of dance I had ever seen.
 The dancers moved to the music.
 The men sauntered up to the women and pick them up to carry them away while others would be rolling around with each other on the ground.
 The women would playfully hit the men with their scarfs to "try" to keep them away.
 It was quite interesting.
 Kiley and I saw a "dance" like this when we were in Puno and thought the dancers were just goofing off.
-Turns out, I actually read about this traditional "dance" in a book about the region and confirmed that it was actually legitimate.
+Turns out, I actually read about this tradition

 More Ayacucho to soak up, so on to my new favorite bakery, the one we visited on Tuesday with Pancho.
 I wanted to get another fresh chapla still warm from the oven.
 When we arrived at the bakery, there were two guys working quickly baking the chapla.
 However, they would not sell us any.
 They wouldn't even sell a cute old Peruvian woman any.
 I'm not sure what what going on, but we decided to head to another bakery.
 It was interesting though to watch them slide the raw dough into the big oven, then watch it bake quickly and rise, and then see the guy (above) slide them out of the oven into huge baskets.